Mayanksaini1234/HTML-CSS-PROJECTS/README.md

 # HTML CSS  Practice Projects

 Welcome to the Web Projects repository!
-This repository contains a collection of  HTML and CSS practice projects .
-It serves as a fantastic resource...
+This repository contains a collection of  HTML and CSS practice projects  that I practiced from scratch .

 ## Features
 - Built with HTML, CSS purely.
-- Provides hands-on learning opportunities
 - Each project focuses on a specific  designing and functionallity.

 ## Table of Projects